About Development Without Limits

 Marieke van Woerkom

-Senior Consultant, Talent development
+Senior Consultant, talent development

 Marieke has worked with young people and educators around the world for over two decades.
 She is passionate about building welcoming, student-centered, equitable spaces where staff and student dignity is honored.
 Marieke's work is grounded in social and emotional learning (SEL), restorative and trauma-informed, healing-centered practices.